-Contours of the projected post-mining water-table surface, and arrows indicating the directions of groundwater flow, are also shown on Figure 3.17.
-Any infiltration from the WRSP around the pit would flow into the pit, while any infiltration from the eastern-most WRSP or from the TSF would flow northeast and southeast, respectively.
+Any net percolation through the WRSP around the pit would flow into the pit, while any net percolation to groundwater from the eastern-most WRSP or from the TSF would flow northeast and southeast, respectively.

-3.3.1 Tailings Infiltration
+3.3.1 Tailings Impoundment

-Because the tailings impoundment will be lined, infiltration from the tailings is not expected.
-However, unexpected sources of potential infiltration include manufacturing defects in the liner and other holes, in the liner and along the seams, developed during placement.
+Because the tailings impoundment will be lined, net percolation to groundwater from the tailings impoundment is not expected.
+However, unexpected sources of potential infiltration through the liner include manufacturing defects in the liner and other holes, in the liner and along the seams, developed during placement.